+Risk factors

-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our common shares.
+See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our common shares.

-The number of our common shares to be outstanding after this offering is based on common shares outstanding as of but excludes the following:
+The number of our common shares to be outstanding after this offering is based on but excludes the following: , 2014,

-of our common shares issuable upon the exercise of options outstanding as of , 2014 at a weighted average exercise price of \$ per common share; and of our common shares covered by additional awards available for future issuance under our equity incentive plans as of , 2014.
+- of our common shares issuable upon the exercise of options outstanding as of , 2014 at a weighted average exercise price of \$ per common share; and - of our common shares covered by additional awards available for future issuance under our equity incentive plans as of , 2014.